RRkundkar777/cds/README.md

 # Data Structures and Algorithms
-My repo containing the DS and Algos i learnt.
+My Repository containing the Data Structures and Algorithms I learnt.